 Before you throw your system out the window (figuratively, of course), there’s a reasonable explanation for why this is happening.
 It’s called bottlenecking.

 Bottlenecking is a hardware limitation that occurs when the capacity of a system is limited by a single component.
-This means that there is too much information being loaded to a component or too slowly compared to the rest of the components in your rig.
+This means that there’s too much information being loaded to a component or its being loaded too slowly compared to the rest of the components in your rig.

 Which Component IS IT?!

 When a computer bottlenecks, it is most often at the GPU, CPU or HDD.
 The hardest part is figuring out which one is causing the bottleneck.
 To do this, you have to measure the load while you’re running your game.
 For example, using an app like MSI Afterburner or FRAPS will help you properly measure the load of your graphics card.
 Looking at the Memory Usage, Core Clock, and Overall Usage will let you know if any of the pieces of your graphics card are causing the bottleneck.
 If your GPU memory is over 90% it’s possible that your machine is bottlenecking because of the lack of GPU memory.
 On the other hand, if your GPU usage is lower than 90% it could be your CPU.

 Another way to determine if you’re having bottlenecking problems is to search the internet on forums and other tech websites to find combinations that work (or don’t work).
 This is extremely tedious and could mean investing hours into researching the components in your system.
 In addition, you might never find the answer to your bottlenecking problem.